MIFIDPRU 8 Disclosures

 Remuneration Policy and Practices

 Our financial remuneration system aims to reward staff who deliver long-term performance for our clients.
-We believe this reduces the risk of short-term decision-making and promotes alignment of staff interests with Company and client objectives.
-There are four elements that influence the level of financial reward earned by our staff, in addition to our overall profitability:
+We believe this reduces the risk of short-term decision-making and promotes alignment of staff interests with

 • investment performance;

-• alignment with Responsible Investment culture;
+• alignment with responsible investment culture;

 • client satisfaction; and